Natural-born-citizen clause (United States): Rationale

 St. George Tucker, an early federal judge, wrote in his 1803 edition of William Blackstone's Commentaries on the Laws of England, perhaps the leading authority for the delegates to the Constitutional Convention for the terms used in the Constitution, that the natural-born-citizen clause is "a happy means of security against foreign influence" and that "[t]he admission of foreigners into our councils, consequently, cannot be too much guarded against."
 In a footnote, Tucker wrote that naturalized citizens have the same rights as the natural-born except "they are forever incapable of being chosen to the office of president of the United States."

 In a speech before the Senate, delegate Charles Cotesworth Pinckney gave the rationale, "to insure experience and attachment to the country."

 Professor Akhil Amar of Yale Law School claimed that there had been a concern on the part of those drafting the U.S. Constitution that a member of the European aristocracy might immigrate and attempt to buy his way into power and that it made sense in this light to include a provision in the Constitution that would exclude immigrants from the presidency.

 A popular myth about the clause suggests that one of the reasons it was written was to disqualify Alexander Hamilton, who was born in the British West Indies, from assuming the office of president.
-Hamilton was, however, eligible for the presidency, as the clause exempted those who had been citizens prior to the Constitution's adoption from its "natural-born" requirement, and he was made a citizen through the New York State Legislature in 1782.
+Hamilton was, however, eligible for the presidency, as the clause exempted those who had been citizens prior to the Constitution's adoption from its "natural-born" requirement, and he had been made a citizen through the New York State Legislature in 1782.

 Interpretations of the clause

 Naturalization Acts of 1790 and 1795

 Because of the large number of Framers who went on to serve in Congress, laws passed by the early sessions of Congress have often been looked to as evidence of the Framers' intent.
-The Naturalization Act of 1790 provided that "the children of citizens of the United States, that may be born beyond sea, or out of the limits of the United States, shall be considered as natural born citizens..."
+The Naturalization Act of 1790 provided that "the children of citizens of the United States, that may be born beyond sea, or out of the limits of the United States, shall be considered as natural born citizens...".
 The 1790 Act is the only act that has ever used the term, which was omitted by the replacement Naturalization Act of 1795.
 The 1795 Act merely declared that such children "shall be considered as citizens of the United States".